Paultree/flower-books/README.md

 # Features

-- Responsive design
+- Responsive design - []
-- Can sort list by author, title or date published.
+- Can sort list by author, title or date published. -[]
-- Can favorite books
+- Can favorite books - []
+- Can sort books by favourited - []

 # Known Issues